wwwaiser/real-estate-map-project/week-01.md

   - Ensure ESLint is properly configured in your IDE to highlight warnings and errors, promoting code quality.
 [ESLint Setup](https://eslint.org/docs/user-guide/getting-started)

 - ✅ **Create Pull Request with your changes:**
-  - Please make all your changes in a separate branch and create a pull-request to make it available for review.
+  - Please make all your changes in a separate branch and create a pull-request to make it available for review, assign your Project Leader as a reviewer.
 [How to create Pull Request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

 - 🌟 **Add Material-UI:**
   - Integrate Material-UI into your project for a rich set of UI components.
 [Material-UI Installation](https://mui.com/getting-started/installation/)